jbowens/jBBCode/README.md

 ###A basic example

-jBBCode includes a few optional, default bbcode definitions that may be loaded through calling `Parser.loadDefaultCodes`.
+jBBCode includes a few optional, default bbcode definitions that may be loaded through the `DefaultCodeDefinitionSet` class.
 Below is a simple example of using these codes to convert a bbcode string to html.

 ```php
 <?php